 Anudeep Bichal

-Anudeep Bichal about 6 years ago
+Anudeep Bichal over 6 years ago

 Nice guidelines for the people interested in startups, clarity in your post is good, and I could assume you are an expert on this subject.